engagementlab/streetcred/README.md

 - AWS_BUCKET: 'your bucket'
 - AWS_SECRET_ACCESS_KEY: 'your secret'

-Technical
+API
 -------------

-Currently, there are five API URLs:
+Currently, there are five URLs that allow for actions to be created:

 https://streetcred.herokuapp.com/api/actions (generic create)
 https://streetcred.herokuapp.com/api/actions/citizens_connect